brokenmass/AIOLCDUnchained/README.md

 ## Usage

-Ensure NZXT CAM is closed and start one of the available functions:
+Ensure NZXT CAM / Other proprietary software is closed and start one of the available functions:

 ### Write GIF demo: